ineedaspo1/challenfieldx/readme.md

 - Use this site at your own risk.
 - The developers are not responsible for any issues, vulnerabilities, or damages that may occur while using this site.
 - - It is recommended to implement additional security measures, thoroughly review and test the code, and ensure compatibility with existing contracts before deploying it to a production environment.
-- This project is not PCI compliant or compliant with any other specific standards or regulations.
 - It is your responsibility to ensure compliance with applicable regulations, standards, and legal requirements if you choose to use this project.
 - The developers disclaim any liability and assume no responsibility for any consequences resulting from the use of this project, including non-compliance with any specific regulations or standards.
 - It is recommended to consult with legal and compliance professionals to assess and address any compliance requirements before deploying this project in a production environment.